mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s2_mk1.rst

 Transport Controls
 ^^^^^^^^^^^^^^^^^^

-The transport controls work mostly as labelled on the controller:
+The transport controls work mostly as labeled on the controller:

 :hwlabel:`SYNC` button
     Press to :term:`sync` :term:`tempo`.